Franz von Werra: Biography

 Franz Freiherr von Werra was born on 13 July 1914, to impoverished Swiss parents in Leuk, a town in the Swiss canton of Valais.
 The title of Freiherr (equal to Baron) came from his biological father, Leo Freiherr von Werra, who after bankruptcy, faced deep economic hardship.
 Because his relatives were legally obliged to look after the Baron's wife and six children, his cousin Rosalie von Werra persuaded her childless friend Louise Carl von Haber to permit the Baron's youngest, Franz and his sister, to enjoy the benefits of wealth and education.
 The von Habers did not tell the children their true origin.

 Werra joined the Luftwaffe in 1936 and was commissioned a Leutnant in 1938.
 At the beginning of the Second World War he was serving with Jagdgeschwader 3 in the Battle of France.
-He became adjutant of II Gruppe, JG 3 and was described as engaging in boisterous 'playboy' behavior.
+He became adjutant of II Gruppe, JG 3 and was described as engaging in boisterous 'playboy' behaviour.
 He was once pictured in the press with his pet lion Simba, which he kept at the aerodrome as the unit mascot.
 Werra scored his first four victories in May 1940, during the Battle of France.
 Downing a Hawker Hurricane on 20 May, two days later he claimed two Breguet 690 bombers and a Potez 630 near Cambrai.
 In a sortie on 25 August during the Battle of Britain, he claimed a Spitfire west of Rochester, and three Hurricanes, as well as five destroyed on the ground for a total of nine RAF planes eliminated.
 The details of the actions are unknown, as the incident has not been found in British records.